Dubstep: 2009–2014: Mainstream popularity and Brostep

 The influence of dubstep on more commercial or popular genres can be identified as far back as 2007, with artists such as Britney Spears using dubstep sounds; critics observed a dubstep influence in the song "Freakshow", from the 2007 album Blackout, which Tom Ewing described as "built around the 'wobbler' effect that's a genre standby."
 Benga and Coki's single "Night" still continued to be a popular track on the UK dance chart more than a year after its release in late 2007, still ranking in the top five at the start of April 2008 on Pete Tong's BBC Radio 1 dance chart list.

 However, the year 2009 saw the dubstep sound gaining further worldwide recognition, often through the assimilation of elements of the sound into other genres, in a manner similar to drum and bass before it.
 At the start of the year, UK electronic duo La Roux put their single "In for the Kill" in the remix hands of Skream.
 They then gave remix duties of "I'm Not Your Toy" to Nero and then again with their single "Bulletproof" being remixed by Zinc.
 The same year, London producer Silkie released an influential album, City Limits Vol. 1, on the Deep Medi Musik label, using 1970s funk and soul reference points, a departure from the familiar strains of dub and UK garage.
 The sound also continued to interest the mainstream press with key articles in magazines like Interview, New York, and The Wire, which featured producer Kode9 on its May 2009 cover.
 XLR8R put Joker on the cover of its December 2009 issue.

-In April 2009, UKF Dubstep, a YouTube channel brand was founded by Luke Hood which introduced Dubstep to many young generations internationally at the time.
-UKF Dubstep has exploded in popularity as the music genre has hit the mainstream.
+In April 2009 Luke Hood founded the YouTube channel UKF Dubstep, which introduced Dubstep to a broader range of young people internationally.
 In November 2010 the channel had 100,000 subscribers, and as of November 2019 has over one million.

 "UKF features established and up and coming producers from around the world, featuring artists from Flux Pavilion / Knife Party to Friction / Hybrid Minds.
-We’re sent a huge amount of music so it’s our job to pick the best to upload on the channel for our audience to listen to.
+We're sent a huge amount of music so it's our job to pick the best to upload on the channel for our audience to listen to.
 In just over 3 years our channels now have more than 2m subscribers and 4 channels – UKF Dubstep, Drum & Bass, Music and Mixes.
-The audience is getting more and more International and younger."
-Luke said on the interview with SoSoActive.
+The audience is getting more and more International and younger," Luke said on the interview with SoSoActive.